Welcome!

 - Big History Project – a history of everything from the start of the Universe through today!

-- The Scale of the Universe – a fantastic scaleable animation from tiny to tremendous (developed by high school students, by the way)
+- The Scale of the Universe – a fantastic scalable animation from tiny to tremendous (developed by high school students, by the way)

 - 100,000 Stars – visualize the Universe on a variety of scales